Unbranded SS-168 / General Purpose smoke alarm review

 - Optical smoke alarm

 This alarm failed seven out of eight of our smoke tests and that’s why it’s a Don’t Buy.
-It’s sometimes listed as the SS-168 or as a ‘General Purpose smoke alarm’ and it can often also be found unbranded and for sale on sites such as Ebay.
-But its results in our tests are a real worry for us – this alarm can’t be relied upon to detect smoke and we’ve made it a Don’t Buy to warn you off from buying it.
+It’s sometimes listed as the SS-168 or as a ‘General Purpose smoke alarm’ and it can often also be found unbranded and for sale on online marketplace sites such as eBay.
+But its results in our 2018 tests are a real worry for us.
+This alarm can’t be relied upon to detect smoke and we’ve made it a Don’t Buy to warn you off from buying it.

 - Pros and cons